rohanmaity123/docs/docs/how-to/setup-centos-for-development.md

 ## Installing Container Tools
 ---

 RHEL 8 does not officially support Docker; in this section, we will show how to install the new set of container tools as well as the old lady, docker package.
-The docker package is replaced by the Container Tools module, which consists of tools such as Podman, Buildah, Skopeo and several others.
+The docker package is replaced by the Container Tools module, which consists of tools such as Podman, Buildah, Skope, and several others.

 ```bash
 $ dnf module install -y container-tools